GregUtas/robust-services-core/README.md

 resulting software is available in the [_dip_](/dip) directory and is described in some further detail [here](/docs/RSC-Diplomacy.md).

+## Documentation

+This page provides an overview of RSC.
+There is also a page which lists [documents](/docs/README.md) that go into far more depth on many topics.

 ## Installing the repository

 Download the repository to a directory named _rsc_.
 This is because, when